Medically reviewed by Drugs.com. Last updated on Mar 1, 2022.

 If ALT increases are progressive despite dose reduction or accompanied by increased bilirubin or evidence of hepatic decompensation, therapy should be immediately discontinued.
 In CHC patients with progressive ALT increases above baseline values, the dosage of PEGASYS should be reduced to 135 mcg and more frequent monitoring of liver function should be performed.
 After PEGASYS dosage reduction or withholding, therapy can be resumed after ALT flares subside.

-In chronic hepatitis B patients with elevations in ALT (greater than 5 × ULN), more frequent monitoring of liver function should be performed and consideration should be given to either reducing the dosage of PEGASYS to 135 mcg or temporarily discontinuing treatment.
+In CHB patients with elevations in ALT (greater than 5 × ULN), more frequent monitoring of liver function should be performed and consideration should be given to either reducing the dosage of PEGASYS to 135 mcg or temporarily discontinuing treatment.
 After PEGASYS dosage reduction or withholding, therapy can be resumed after ALT flares subside.

 In adult patients with persistent, severe (ALT greater than 10 times above the upper limit of normal) hepatitis B flares, consideration should be given to discontinuation of treatment.

-Table 3 displays the recommended PEGASYS dosage modifications in adults and pediatric patients who develop interferon-related depression or whose underlying depression worsens.
+Table 3 displays the recommended PEGASYS dosage modifications in adult and pediatric patients who develop interferon-related depression or whose underlying depression worsens.
 Table 3 also includes recommended frequency of psychiatric visits.

 |Severe||Discontinue PEGASYS permanently||Obtain immediate psychiatric consultation||Psychiatric therapy necessary|

-Table 4 displays the recommended PEGASYS dosage modifications due to adverse reactions, neutropenia, thrombocytopenia, or elevated liver enzymes in pediatric patients with CHC.
+Table 4 displays the recommended PEGASYS dosage modifications due to adverse reactions, neutropenia, thrombocytopenia, or elevated ALT in pediatric patients.

 Week 3-48: no modification.

-Dosage Modifications in Adults and Pediatric Patients with Renal Impairment
+PEGASYS Dosage Modifications for Adults with Renal Impairment

 Prior to administering PEGASYS, evaluate renal function.
-Table 5 displays the recommended dosage modifications in adults with creatinine clearance less than 30 mL/minute, including patients with end-stage renal disease requiring hemodialysis [see Use in Specific Populations (8.6) and Clinical Pharmacology (12.3)].
-Because there are no data in pediatric patients with renal impairment, dosage recommendations in pediatric patients are not provided.
+Table 5 displays the recommended dosage modifications for adults with creatinine clearance less than 30 mL/minute, including patients with end-stage renal disease requiring hemodialysis [see Use in Specific Populations (8.7) and Clinical Pharmacology (12.3)].
 Refer to the respective prescribing information of other HCV antiviral drugs regarding use in patients with renal impairment.

 |Creatinine Clearance||Recommended PEGASYS Dosage|